scollinselliott/lakhesis/README.md

 The core of `lakhesis` lies in singular value decomposition (SVD), as it does with both PCA and CA, and so the same caveats apply in terms of the rotation of axes in the graphical display of principal scores.
-The Lakhesis Calculator enables the temprorary suppression of row or column elements from the plots, with zero rows/columns automatically removed.
+The Lakhesis Calculator enables the temporary suppression of row or column elements from the plots, with zero rows/columns automatically removed.
-As such, unexpected results may be elicited if key elements are supressed.
+As such, unexpected results may be elicited if key elements are suppressed.
 All elements can easily be re-added and the starting incidence matrix re-initialized.

-As Lakhesis analysis uses simulation to derive a consensus seration, it is recommended that one check for the potential of an even more optimal conensus seriation by running the `lakhesize()` function using the method `"optimize"`, especially if there are a high number of `strands`:
+As Lakhesis analysis uses simulation to derive a consensus seriation, it is recommended that one check for the potential of an even more optimal consensus seriation by running the `lakhesize()` function using the method `"optimize"`, especially if there are a high number of `strands`:

 ``` r